juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 ### Generating Functions of Time

-The purpose of an *envelope* is to enclose a waveform.
+The purpose of an *envelope* is to enclose a running waveform.
 Here is a simple envelope that has an *attack* (how the amplitude rises during the onset of the tone), a *sustain* (the amplitude of the tone during its steady state), and a *decay* (how the tone dies away).

 Here there are at least four input parameters: